The ability to accurately pay and receive payments is crucial for companies to maintain positive cash flow and manage their liquidity.

 Companies fight online fraud using advanced technology such as artificial intelligence and biometrics, and through new security concepts such as the zero trust model, a rising cybersecurity trend in 2019.

-While technology can help businesses fight fraud, customers also need to be careful when making payments online to make sure they don’t become victims themselves.
+While technology and fraud protection services like ClearSale can help businesses flag suspicious transactions and maximize sales, customers also need to be careful when making payments online to make sure they don’t become victims themselves.

 Globalization and the internet have enabled businesses to sell products (and sometimes services) all over the world.
 This isn’t an issue when a global company sells in local currency and its customers pay in the same medium of exchange.
 Things get more complicated when a supplier provides goods in one currency, such as USD, but its buyers hail from all over the world.
 In this case, buyers will need to buy USD to pay the supplier.
 Depending on the exchange rate and its fluctuations, the payment may not be equal to the value of the goods or services purchased.